-Certainly, we know we cannot control Mother Nature, but we can prepare by identifying the types of natural disasters for which we are at most at risk, depending upon geographical areas.
-Are you most at risk for a blizzard or ice storm where you may be trapped in your home for days at a time?
-Perhaps you live in an area where wild fires or hurricanes are common, and you are at high risk of needing to be evacuated from your home.
-Maybe you live near a power plant which is at risk of gas leaks or a river which has a history of flooding.
+Certainly, we know we can’t control Mother Nature.
+Still, depending on geographical areas, we can prepare by identifying types of natural disasters that are specific to where we are.
+Are you most at risk for a blizzard or ice storm where you may become trapped in your home for days?
+Perhaps you live in an area where wildfires or hurricanes are common, and you are at high risk of evacuation from your home.
+Maybe you live near a power plant, are at risk of gas leaks, or near a river with a history of flooding.

 While it is impossible to plan for every contingency, there are some basic things you can do.
 Planning for what you CAN control, allows you to better manage crises when they occur.